Impact of Community Structure on Cascades: Introduction

 \section{Introduction}

-In this paper we investigate a type of cascade problem on graphs that has been used to study the spread of new technology or opinions in social networks, see e.g., \cite{granovetter1978threshold,schelling1978micromotives,naylor1990social,watts2007influentials,vega2007complex,easley2010networks}.
-This spread is also referred to as contagions in networks.
-The underlying model typically consists of a few (selected) initial adopters (nodes in the network) or ``seeds'' and a particular adoption model that determines the condition under which a node will choose to adopt given the states of its neighbors.
-A commonly studied model is the threshold model~\cite{morris2000contagion,watts2002simple}, whereby individuals adopt the new technology based on how many neighbors have already chosen it.
+In this paper, we investigate a type of cascade problem on graphs that has been used to study the spread of new technology or opinions in social networks, see e.g.,~\cite{Granovetter1978,Schelling1978,Naylor1990,Watts2007,Vega2007,Easley2010}.
+This spread is also referred to as a contagion in networks.
+The underlying model typically consists of a few (selected) initial adopters (vertices in the network) or ``seeds'' and a particular adoption model that determines the condition under which a vertex will choose to adopt given the states of its neighbors.
+A commonly studied model here is the threshold model~\cite{Morris2000,Watts2002}, whereby individuals adopt the new technology (or opinion) based on how many neighbors have already chosen it.